 In addition to getting out of your house immediately, if you smell a strong scent of natural gas – which often smells like rotten eggs – make sure you open all doors and windows and air out any rooms where there might be a gas leak.
 Once outside your house, make sure no one smokes or turns on lights inside – even flashlights – as these could cause a spark and create an explosion in your house.
 After airing out your house, you should contact your local gas company or authorities to investigate whether you leak.
 The last thing you want to do is use your furnace or stove when there’s a chance they could ignite explosive levels of natural gas in your home.

 There are several ways to locate someone who has experience in locating natural gas leaks.
-It may be helpful to know that locators must register their locations with N.R.C.S., so if you know where one is located, you can contact them directly and inquire about finding a gas leak for your home or business.
+If you know where one is located, you can contact them directly and inquire about finding a gas leak for your home or business.
 If you do not know anyone nearby who is already registered, look into businesses that offer utility locating services online.
 You can also search through local yellow pages or ask friends and family members if they have used professional services in past projects.
 If needed, hire an unregistered locator who has previously completed training with an accredited school.

 Before choosing anyone, make sure they have formal training on how to complete standard tasks like using equipment, observing evidence at the scene of accidents, and performing common tests like flame ionization detectors (FID) gauge readings on pipes; which helps locate damaged pipes by detecting trace amounts of Methane gas buildup inside lines after a recent breakage occurred.